drmikecrowe/browser-tools-mcp/README.md

 > Make your AI tools 10x more aware and capable of interacting with your browser

-This application is a powerful browser monitoring and interaction tool that enables AI-powered applications via Anthropic's Model Context Protocol (MCP) to capture and analyze browser data through a Chrome extension.
+This application is a powerful browser monitoring and interaction tool that enables AI-powered applications via Anthropic's Model Context Protocol (MCP) to capture and analyze browser data through an Extension.

 Read our [docs](https://browsertools.agentdesk.ai/) for the full installation, quickstart and contribution guides.